lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   ===== Cleaning up =====

 In the sessions shown above, the test batch file successfully runs to completion.
+If the test batch file fails at some point, then you will have to modify either the compiler or linker batch file, or possibly both.
+See `Modifying the batch files`_.

-The test batch file automates the individual steps described in `checking compile-c.bat`_ and `checking link-c-exe.bat`_ below.
+The test batch file automates the individual steps described in `Checking compile-c.bat`_ and `Checking link-c-exe.bat`_ below.
-Therefore if the test batch file fails at some point, look first to those sections for help.
+Therefore as you fine-tune your configuration, you may want to look to those sections for help.

 Checking compile-c.bat